luigidifraia/c64-cart-dumper/definitions/README.md

 As an example, "Navy Seals" uses a single 128 KiB 28-pin mask ROM chip (A16 on pin 22, rather than the /OE signal):
 - /CE (Chip Enable) is connected to /ROML,
-- A13 is set to the output of a 75LS273 that latches bit 0 of the data bus
+- A13 is connected to the output of a 75LS273 that latches bit 0 of the data bus
-- A14 is set to the output of the same 75LS273 that latches bit 1 of the data bus
+- A14 is connected to the output of the same 75LS273 that latches bit 1 of the data bus
-- A15 is set to the output of the same 75LS273 that latches bit 2 of the data bus
+- A15 is connected to the output of the same 75LS273 that latches bit 2 of the data bus
-- A16 is set to the output of the same 75LS273 that latches bit 3 of the data bus
+- A16 is connected to the output of the same 75LS273 that latches bit 3 of the data bus
 - latching occurs when /IO1 is asserted (i.e. the value on the address bus is in range $DE00-$DEFF) and PHI2 is asserted

 ## Acknowledgements

-Some of the research and reverse engineering required for supporting non-standard cartridge formats has been contributed by Richard B, who also tested the Commodore 64 Cartridge Dumper with his collection of cartridges.
+Some of the research and reverse engineering required for supporting non-standard cartridge formats has been contributed by Richard Büffing, who also tested the Commodore 64 Cartridge Dumper with his collection of cartridges.